USF-Team/USFBOT/README.md

 `/reload` reloads a command | Required Permission: Administrator

-`/timeout` timeout an user` | Required Permission: ModerateMembers
+`/timeout` timeout an user | Required Permission: ModerateMembers

-## You can find the Terms of Service and Privacy Policy in our website!
+⚠️ You can find the Terms of Service and Privacy Policy in our website!
+Join our Discord for support: https://dsc.gg/usfteam or mailto usfdiscordteam@gmail.com